-After one-and-a-third kilometers after town, at 16.17 kilometers total, the Camino takes a hard left, an suddenly ahead, you can see the 3rd ridge climb for the day.
+After one-and-a-third kilometers after town, at 15.7 kilometers total, the Camino takes a hard left, and suddenly ahead, you can see the 3rd ridge climb for the day.

 This is another small, energetic climb, that will tax you a bit if it is hot, like it was for us.
 This is the crux of the climb.

 You are almost at the top, about 3/4 kilometer later when the lane takes a hard bend, not shown.
 The next photo does show the top, with some grand evergreen oak trees.
 It is a very short climb, fortunately, of less than one kilometer.

 It was through here that Rich offered to carry Nadine's pack.
 He felt that her limp would benefit by a lighter load.
 She wanted to keep carrying it, so we let her, of course.

 At 17.8 kilometers, you come to this interesting Y-intersection.
 We thought we had about four kilometers left in the day on the Camino Sanabrés from Tábara to Santa Marta de Tera.

 It was at around 19.2 kilometers total that we crested a wee hill, and suddenly we could see the town of Santa Croya de Tera in the distance.

 At 19.7 kilometers, we crossed this very significant irrigation canal.

 In another 200 meters, the Camino joins the ZA-120 once again.
 And there to greet us was the Santa Croya placard.
 Since we were so close to our destination, we were looking forward to seeing the real statue of the oldest Santiago as a pilgrim!